 - a.
-Teamwork: be able to effectively collaborate with others towards specific academic and non-academic goals. - b.
-Leadership: be able to effectively collaborate with others while exhibiting characteristics of leadership when needed (based upon scriptural guidance). - c.
-Followership: be able to effectively collaborate with others while exhibiting a willingness to follow leaders when needed (based upon scriptural guidance).
+Teamwork: be able to collaborate effectively with others toward specific academic and non-academic goals. - b.
+Leadership: be able to collaborate effectively with others while exhibiting characteristics of leadership when needed (based upon scriptural guidance). - c.
+Followership: be able to collaborate effectively with others while exhibiting a willingness to follow leaders when needed (based upon scriptural quidance).